Saving time, making connections with influencers, building authority — these are just some of the benefits of content curation.

 Best Tools for Sourcing and Collating Content

-Feedly lets you source content from almost anywhere on the web and organize it in your feeds.
+Feedly is a content aggregator lets you source content from almost anywhere on the web and organize it in your feeds.
 You can sort by topic, save to read later, and even share directly to your social media accounts.
 Its free for up to 100 sources and three feeds, and $5.41/month for the pro version.

 Similar to Feedly, Newsblur is a free personal news reader that allows you to read content from 64 sites in their original format and save by categories.
 If you upgrade to the premium account ($36/year), you get access to unlimited sources, custom tags and more.